WZHF: As WZHF (1996–present)

 On August 9, 1996, WZHF began broadcasting with its current call sign, after dropping its simulcast of country station WMZQ-FM in favor of a new health and fitness format on July 29.
 Its branding was "Washington's Health and Fitness Radio".
 Ellen Ratner hosted the Morning Health Show weekdays at 7 a.m.

 After purchasing WZHF and other Viacom radio stations in the spring of 1997, Chancellor Broadcasting sold WZHF to Palo Alto, California-based Douglas Broadcasting for $7.5 million later in the year.
 By August 29 that year, the call sign changed to WVPA but reverted to WZHF by November 7.
 Douglas Broadcasting changed WZHF's format to carry Asian ethnic programming produced in California.
 WZHF added what Marc Fisher of The Washington Post described as the "first radio voice" for the Washington-area LGBT community in 1998, a nightly hour Rainbow Radio with a rotating set of programs about health, relationships, and finance.

 In 1999, Mega Communications Inc. purchased WZHF from PAR Holdings for $11 million and added the station to its Spanish-language Mega Broadcasting network.

-Nearly a year later in April 2000, Multicultural Broadcasting (doing business as Way Broadcasting) bought WZHF and Manassas, Virginia station WKDV from Mega in exchange for $24.5 million and New York City station WKDM.
-WZHF began relaying Chinese-language programming from New York City on July 7, 2000 while Multicultural Broadcasting sought to sell air time.
+Nearly a year later in April 2000, Multicultural Broadcasting (doing business as Way Broadcasting) bought WZHF and WKDV in Manassas, Virginia, from Mega in exchange for $24.5 million and New York City station WKDM.
+WZHF began relaying Chinese-language programming from New York City on July 7, 2000, while Multicultural Broadcasting sought to sell air time.
 By 2001, WZHF added Spanish- and Vietnamese-language programming.
 Former WARW morning host Doug Tracht made a brief comeback with a 6 a.m. show in March 2001, nearly two years after being fired from WARW for controversial, racist comments.

 WZHF began carrying English-language, US-produced Voice of Russia programming in March 2011.

 In June 2014, WZHF began broadcasting with a construction permit from a tower used by WJFK and WUST in Walker Mill, Maryland.
 Nearly half a year earlier in December 2013, station owner Way Broadcasting applied to change the community of license to Capitol Heights, Maryland.
 The reason behind the change was the station's tower location in Falls Church, Virginia, was not renewed after more than two decades.

-On April 22, 2016, the FCC granted a new class B license to WZHF through October 1, 2019 that modified its city of license to Capitol Heights, Maryland and changed its transmitter power to 9,000 watts in daytime and 1,000 watts at night.
+On April 22, 2016, the FCC granted a new class B license to WZHF through October 1, 2019, that modified its city of license to Capitol Heights, Maryland and changed its transmitter power to 9,000 watts in daytime and 1,000 watts at night.

 From around August 2015 to November 2017, WZHF had a regional Mexican music format branded "Fiesta 1390".